thekidmellow/nba-quiz-game/README.md

 3. Click **Start Game**

-4. Answer the multiple-choice NBA qustions before the timer runs out.
+4. Answer the multiple-choice NBA questions before the timer runs out.

 5. View your score either the Game Over or Victory screen.